 Also read: Golden Gate Bridge: Design and 2 Main Issues

 - The load on a truss bridge is distributed across a succession of tiny sections that are joined together.

 - Bridge trusses are typically formed by structural beams for smaller bridges or box girders for bigger bridges, and are joined in a sequence of triangles by welded or riveted joints.

 - The bridge is held up by tension from vertical steel or timber supports, while compression from diagonal truss supports adds stability by directing the weight toward the centre, similar to an arch.

 That’s it about the main types of bridges.
-Each of this has advantages and disadvantages.
+Each of these has advantages and disadvantages.
 We need to decide on the type of bridge based on the requirements.

-Let me know in comments if you need any further information.
+Let me know in the comments if you need any further information.

 One thought on “Types of Bridges – Top 7 Bridge Design Types and Principles”